Guns, Germs, Steel, Koreans, Calves, and Civilization III

 I wish for Non-Agression Pacts

 That said in earlier versions of the games, some countries particularly the Zulus and the Russians in version one, could not be trusted.
-In version three I avoid Mutual Protection Pacts as they just get me embroiled in wars I don’t want to be in.
+In version three I avoid Mutual Protection Pacts as they just got me embroiled in wars I don’t want to be in.
 I know there is a way to cancel them, but I’ve forgotten how.
 Master of Orion 2 had non-aggression pacts which would be a good addition to Civilization.

 Another tactic of MOO2 is supporting planets which are not suited to growing food by importing it.
 Civilization III doesn’t have means to transport food, though it does have the concept of colonies.
 I have never made use of a Colony preferring to just setup another city to gain a resource.
 I don’t claim to be the best player, I don’t read online strategy guides.
 I just play for fun and I like to try things out rather than follow someone else’s supposedly optimal strategy.